Psychiatry of intellectual disability (PID)

 Nature of the work

-People with intellectual disability have higher rates of mental health problems than the general population.
-Their biological and psychosocial risk factors are often greater and they may also have fewer internal resources to cope with mental distress, making them vulnerable.
-Minor disorders can sometimes have a severe effect for those with an intellectual disability, resulting in more psychiatric referrals.
+People with intellectual disability have higher rates of mental health problems (25-40%) than the general population.
+Predisposing biological and psychosocial risk factors and maintaining factors are often greater, and they may also have fewer internal resources to cope with mental distress, making them particularly vulnerable.
+Even seemingly mild-moderate psychiatric disorders can sometimes have a profound effect on people with intellectual disability, impair their day-to-day functioning and quality of life, resulting in more referrals to intellectual disability services.

-Most intellectual disability psychiatrists see patients from the age of 18 upwards.
-Younger patients may be seen by child and adolescent psychiatrists or sometimes intellectual disability psychiatrists who specialise in work with children.
+Most psychiatrists see patients from the age of 18 onwards.
+Younger patients are seen by child and adolescent (CAMHS) psychiatrists or ID psychiatrists who specialise in working with children alone, should they be available.

-Psychiatrists working in this field need a wide range of clinical skills.
-The work is often made more complex and interesting by associated physical problems such as epilepsy and cerebral palsy, along with sensory and communication problems and challenges in accessing services.
+The clinical work is often made more complex and interesting by associated physical problems such as epilepsy and cerebral palsy, along with sensory and communication problems and challenges in accessing services.
+The model of working is multidisciplinary, providing holistic care.

-Patients may present non-specifically (for example with withdrawal or change in behaviours) and finding out the cause is a fascinating diagnostic challenge.
+Patients may present non-specifically, for example with withdrawal or change in behaviours.
+Investigating and establishing the cause is a fascinating diagnostic challenge.
 Anxiety disorders and obsessive compulsive disorders are common, as well as behaviours that challenge.
-Other psychiatric conditions including depression, bipolar disorder and schizophrenia are also diagnosed more frequently than in the general population.
+Other psychiatric conditions including depression, bipolar disorder and schizophrenia are also diagnosed more frequently relative to the general population.

-Intellectual disability psychiatrists work as part of multidisciplinary teams providing mutual support.
-It is also important to work closely with family members and carers to help understand clinical problems and deliver effective interventions.
-The psychiatrist will often lead the team and provide support and advice.
+Psychiatrists work as part of multidisciplinary teams (MDTs) providing multi-professional support.
+It is also important to work closely with family members and carers to foster mutual understanding of clinical problems, sharing of information and enable delivery of effective interventions.
+The ID Psychiatrist will frequently lead the MDT and provide support and advice.

-Psychiatry of intellectual disability is an interesting academic discipline, whether you are interested in the biological basis of mental health problems (e.g. dementia in people with Down’s syndrome, behavioural phenotypes of genetic disorders), or the development of innovative service models.
+Psychiatry is an interesting academic discipline, whether you are interested in the biological basis of mental health problems (e.g. dementia in people with Down’s syndrome, behavioural phenotypes of genetic disorders), or the development of innovative service models or forensic aspects of intellectual disability.

 Much work has been done in recent years in applying psychotherapeutic and systemic approaches to working with people with intellectual disability.
 There are also several high profile academic centres around the country offering research opportunities.

-A wide variety of tailored treatments are available, as in mainstream psychiatry, including pharmacological intervention, psychological interventions (including behavioural therapy) social and educational interventions.
+Much like in mainstream psychiatry, a wide variety of individualised treatments tailored to specific patients’ needs are available, including pharmacological intervention, psychological interventions (including behavioural therapies and positive behavioural support), as well as social and educational interventions.

-Within the specialty there are further subspecialties including child and adolescent and forensic.
+Within the specialty there are further sub-specialties, including child and adolescent psychiatry, forensic psychiatry and strong links with neuropsychiatry.

 Want to learn more?